Jolokia Protocol

 serializeLong

-How to serialize long values in the JSON response: number or string.
+How to serialize long numeric values in the JSON response: number or string.
 The default number simply serializes longs as numbers in JSON.
 If set to string, longs are serialized as strings.
 It can be useful when a JavaScript client consumes the JSON response, because numbers greater than the max safe integer don’t retain their precision in JavaScript.
-Added since Jolokia 2.0.3
+Available since Jolokia 2.0.3

 ignoreErrors